Arteeem4ik/Vector/README.md

-От вас требуется реализовать шаблонный класс Vector с единственным шаблонным параметром - типом хранящихся элементов.
+You are required to implement a generic Vector class with a single generic parameter, the type of elements to store.
-При реализации можно (и даже нужно) пользоваться обобщенными алгоритмами из STL (std::copy, std::fill и т.п.), но нельзя использовать стандартные контейнеры. Будет проверяться корректность мультипликативной схемы расширения массива с коэффициентом 2. В базовой версии ручное управление временем жизни объектов не требуется (см. доп. задание). Класс должен поддерживать следующий функционал:
+When implementing, it is possible (and even necessary) to use generalized algorithms from the STL (std::copy, std::fill, etc.), but you can't use standard containers.
+The correctness of the multiplicative array expansion scheme will be checked with coefficient 2.
+In the basic version, manual control over the lifetime of objects is not required (see additional task).
+Class must support the following functionality:

-Конструктор по умолчанию - создает пустой массив;
+Default constructor - creates an empty array;
-Явный конструктор от числа - создает массив заданного размера заполненный объектами, сконструированными по умолчанию;
+Explicit constructor from number - creates an array of the specified size filled with objects constructed by default;
-Конструктор, принимающий size и value (именно в этом порядке) - создает массив длины size, заполненный элементами со значением value;
+Constructor that takes a size and a value (in that order) - collects an array of extracted sizes filled with significant expenses;
-Шаблонный конструктор, принимающий пару итераторов - создает копию переданного диапазона;
+Template constructor that takes a pair of iterators - creates a copy of the passed range;

-Важно: объявление этого конструктора должно иметь вид template <class Iterator, class = std::enable_if_t<std::is_base_of_v<std::forward_iterator_tag, typename std::iterator_traits<Iterator>::iterator_category>>>
+Important: the declaration of this constructor must be of the form template <class Iterator, class = std::enable_if_t<std::is_base_of_v<std::forward_iterator_tag, typename std::iterator_traits<Iterator>::iterator_category>>>
 Vector(Iterator first, Iterator last)
-Это делает конструктор доступным только в случае, когда на вход приходят два Forward итератора.
+This makes the constructor available only when there are two Forward iterators as input.

-Конструктор от std::initializer_list;
+Constructor from std::initializer_list;

-Правило "пяти";
+Rule of five;
-Методы Size, Capacity, Empty;
+Methods Size, Capacity, Empty;

-Константный и неконстантный оператор доступа по индексу []. Неконстантный должен позволять изменять полученный элемент;
+Const and non-constant index access operator [].
+Non-const should allow you to change the received element;

-Константный и неконстантный метод доступа по индексу At. При выходе за границы массива должен бросать исключение std::out_of_range;
+Const and non-constant index access operator [].
+Non-const should allow you to change the received element;

-Методы Front() и Back() - доступ к первому и последнему элементам (тоже по две версии).
+Methods Front () and Back () - access to the first and last elements (also two versions each).

-Метод Data() - возвращает указатель на начало массива.
+Data() method - returns a pointer to the beginning of the array.

-Метод Swap(other) - обменивает содержимое с другим массивом other;
+Swap(other) method - swaps content with another array other;

-Метод Resize(new_size) - изменяет размер на new_size. Если вместимость не позволяет хранить столько элементов, то выделяется новый буфер с вместимостью new_size. Недостающие элементы конструируются по умолчанию.
+Resize(new_size) method - resizes to new_size.
+If the capacity does not allow storing so many elements, then a new buffer with capacity new_size is allocated.
+Missing elements are constructed by default.

-Метод Resize(new_size, value) - то же, что и Resize(new_size), но в случае new_size > size заполняет недостающие элементы значением value.
+Resize(new_size, value) method - the same as Resize(new_size), but in the case of new_size > size fills in the missing elements with the value value.

-Метод Reserve(new_cap) - изменяет вместимость на max(new_cap, текущая вместимость). Размер при этом не изменяется.
+Reserve(new_cap) method - changes capacity to max(new_cap, current capacity).
+The size does not change.
-Метод ShrinkToFit() - уменьшает capacity до size.
+ShrinkToFit() method - reduces capacity to size.

-Метод Clear() - устанавливает размер в 0, очищения выделенной памяти при этом НЕ происходит.
+The Clear() method - sets the size to 0, while the allocated memory is NOT cleared.

-Методы PushBack(const T&) и PushBack(T&&) - добавляет новый элемент в конец массива.
+Methods PushBack(const T&) and PushBack(T&&) - adds a new element to the end of the array.

-Метод PopBack() - удаляет последний элемент.
+PopBack() method - removes the last element.

-Операции сравнения (<, >, <=, >=, ==, !=), задающие лексикографический порядок.
+Comparison operators (<, >, <=, >=, ==, !=) specifying the lexicographic order.

-Также реализуйте поддержку итераторов и методы для работы с ними: begin(), end(), cbegin(), cend(), rbegin(), rend(), crbegin(), crend(). begin()-end(), rbegin()-rend() должны иметь две версии, возвращающие константные и неконстантные итераторы.
+Also implement support for iterators and methods for working with them: begin(), end(), cbegin(), cend(), rbegin(), rend(), crbegin(), crend(). begin()-end(), rbegin()-rend() should have two versions returning const and non-const iterators.
-Внутри класса Vector определите типы-члены ValueType, Pointer, ConstPointer, Reference, ConstReference, SizeType, Iterator, ConstIterator.# Vector
+Inside the Vector class, define the member types ValueType, Pointer, ConstPointer, Reference, ConstReference, SizeType, Iterator, ConstIterator.# Vector